 - Donations of Items and Services

 Ideas for unique things (Soup/dessert of the month, visit to see your business, etc...)

 - Class Projects

 What are they and how do they support the auction?

 All about volunteering, donating, and bidding.

-The Spring Night Benefit will be held Saturday, April 27 from 6:00 PM to 11:00 PM at The Generals Residence in Upper Fort Mason.
+The Spring Night Benefit will be held Saturday, May 9 from 5:30 PM to 11:00 PM at The Generals Residence in Upper Fort Mason.
 The entrance is on Bay Street at Franklin Street.
 Click here for driving directions.
 Parking: we have reserved a parking lot in Fort Mason.
-Click here for a a map to the lot.
+Click here for a map to the lot.

-The Silent Auction takes place from 6:30 – 7:30 pm on April 27 at the Generals Residence.
+The Silent Auction takes place from 5:30 – 7:15 pm on May 9 at the Generals Residence.
 The items at the Silent Auction are often beautiful pieces of art, homemade crafts, clothing, jewelry, and extra special items from our community.
 The Silent Auction is a great opportunity to mingle with the community, partake in delicious food and drink, and support the school at the same time.
 Can't come to the Auction but want to bid?
+Pre-bidding is available on the online website.
 Download an Absentee Bid Sheet here.

 The Live Auction is the second half of the Spring Night Auction Party.
 It is a fun-filled and entertaining auction with a professional auctioneer.
 It features all of the Class Projects that everyone has been working on, special items from the community (last year a Catered Class Party was auctioned), and Fund-A-Need.
 Fund-A-Need is a particularly important part of Spring Night, where the community generously donates to particular needs determined by the school.
 Last year, this effort supported new drapes in Dakin Hall at the grade school and a variety of classroom features in Herbst Hall at the high school.
 Can't come to the Auction but want to bid?
 Download an Absentee Bid Sheet here.